Render primitives from array data.

 ||-||Specifies what kind of primitives to render.
 Symbolic constants |

-mode specifies what kind of primitives are constructed, and how the array elements construct these primitives.
-If more than one array is enabled, each is used.
+mode specifies what kind of primitives are constructed and how the array elements construct those primitives.

 Vertex attributes that are modified by

-glDrawRangeElements returns.
-Attributes that aren't modified maintain their previous values.
+glDrawArrays returns.
+Attributes that aren't modified remain well defined.

 GL_TRIANGLES_ADJACENCY are available only if the GL version is 3.2 or greater.

 GL_INVALID_OPERATION is generated if a non-zero buffer object name is bound to an enabled array and the buffer object's data store is currently mapped.